iamdurga/iamdurga.github.io/_posts/2021-9-25-r-basic-part1.md

 In above example, I first installed package named as `haven` and then I used it to read `sav` file.

-This all for this blog and I hope you enjoyed it.
-Please leave the feedbacks and stay tuned for my next blog.
+This is all for this blog, and I hope you enjoyed it.
+Your feedback is highly appreciated, and I would love to hear your thoughts.
+Please leave your comments and suggestions below.
+Stay tuned for my next blog, where we'll explore more exciting topics and insights.